 Charles recalled, “Our battalion began a series of delaying actions, guarding the rear as the infantry fell back to Bataan.
 Our first big fight was at Urdaneta, but we really did ourselves proud at the town of Cabanatuan, which then was just a spot on the map to us.
 Our fight at Cabanatuan went, on and off, for three days.
 You can see the wreckage of five Jap tanks.”

-For the next four months, Charles would administer first aid to the members of the 192nd who needed it.
+For the next few months, Charles would administer first aid to the members of the 192nd who needed it.
+Having brought in combat harden troops from Singapore, the Japanese launched a major offensive on April 3 supported by planes and artillery.
+A large force of Japanese troops came over Mount Samat and descended down the south face of the volcano.
+This attack wiped out two divisions of defenders and left a large area of the defensive line open to the Japanese.
+The tanks were sent to various sectors in an attempt to stop the advance.
+On the 6th, four tanks were sent to support the 45th Philippine Infantry, Philippine Scouts.
+One tank was knocked out from anti-tank fire at the junctions of Trails 6 and 8, and the other tanks withdrew.
 On April 7, 1942, the Japanese broke through the lines on the east side of Bataan.
 The tanks were pulled from the west coast and traveled through Mariveles in an attempt to reinforce the eastern defenses.
 Charles described what happened in an interview after he was liberated.

 “When the big breakthrough came on the eastern part of the front across Bataan on April 7, we hurried down the west coast past Mariveles.
 But the retreat was on.
 The road was so jammed with trucks coming our way it took us two hours to go half a kilometer.
 Our commander saw it was hopeless.